 A project manager is one who must successfully implement the full project cycle, which includes initiation, planning, implementation, completion.
 He must monitor and control the execution of tasks and report on it.
 This is a high-level professional who is at the same time a strong expert in his functional area and competent manager and can carry out comprehensive planning and inspire people to feats.

-In addition, I received many trainings on topics such as negotiation, effective communication, team management, risk and change – all of these skills are very important in project management.
+In addition, I received many pieces of training on topics such as negotiation, effective communication, team management, risk, and change – all of these skills are very important in project management.

 I use classical tools in my work: the Gantt chart, with which it is convenient to illustrate the project schedule.
 As well as a kanban board, which helps to break up the project into small tasks and indicate their status (what should be done, is done and has already been done), and also mark those responsible for implementation.
 So it is convenient to track the progress of the project, as well as monitor deadlines.